scluzzy/Dice-game/README.md

 # Dice-game
-This is a simple dice game project made with basic vanilla javascript.
+This is a simple dice game projectwebsite made with basic vanilla javascript.
+Link for th website hosted on github pages -